ElienDiaz/eliendiaz.github.io/_pages/music.md

   <p>I have experience with vocal music, piano, and some arranging!
-  These days, however, the bulk of my musical efforts goes into performing with my quartet Mischief and with making Multitracks for part learning.</p>
+  These days, however, the bulk of my musical efforts goes into performing with my quartet Mischief and with making Multitracks for part learning, recently collaborating with my friend
+  <a href='https://www.goldengroovemusic.com/'>Grant Goulding</a> to help create learning tracks for his new arrangements.</p>

   <p>Read on to find past performances I've been a part of with quartets and choruses, and
   for some of the tracks I've created.
 Feel free to check out my <a href='https://soundcloud.com/elie-diaz-965006234'>soundcloud</a> for more!</p>